 - Compatible with Arduino IDE

 Note that the SD/TF card CS pin is shared with the UART TX signal, so the UART and the SD/TF can’t be used at the same time.

 Getting Started ESP8266 with Arduino IDE

-ArduCAM released a add-on package which allows installation of third-party platform packages using Boards Manager.
+ArduCAM released an add-on package that allows the installation of third-party platform packages using Boards Manager.
 Add the following URL to the Arduino IDE Preferences window.
 Then Open Boards Manager from Tools -> Board menu and install ArduCAM_ESP8266_UNO add-on package.